sbesson/ome-release/README.md

 OME release scripts
 ==================

-These scripts are used during the OMER release to copy the build artifacts to cvs.openmicroscopy.org and generate the [OMERO](http://www.openmicroscopy.org/site/products/omero/downloads) and [Bio-Formats](http://www.openmicroscopy.org/site/products/bio-formats/downloads)
+These scripts are used during the OMERO release to copy the build artifacts to cvs.openmicroscopy.org and generate the [OMERO](http://www.openmicroscopy.org/site/products/omero/downloads) and [Bio-Formats](http://www.openmicroscopy.org/site/products/bio-formats/downloads)